 JC: You currently started up your business and are offering a variety of classes, What inspired you to start your own business?

 DT: My father and brother are both entrepreneurs, so they have been huge inspirations to me.
 I’ve always liked the idea of building something that I can leave for my children and the generations to come.
 I also like the grind of working to obtain the income goals I’ve set for myself.
 Entrepreneurship is hard, but I think it’s the real American dream.

 JC: Thank you for sharing with our community of protectors, Devon, so many valuable gems.

 Foot Steps Episode 3 Devon Taitt

 By: Jose Casillas

-Jose Casillas is a Los Angles based Executive Protection Agent who specializes in red carpet events, movie premiers & estate security.
-He also teaches martial arts and works as an Emergency Medical Technician (EMT).
+Jose Casillas is a Los Angles-based Executive Protection Agent specializing in red carpet events, movie premiers & estate security.
+He teaches martial arts and works as an Emergency Medical Technician (EMT).